brucemack/kc1fsz-rc1/README.md

 ![CTCSS Filter](docs/ctcss-filter-1.jpg)

-As a sanity check I ran a 200 Hz tone through that filter (amplitude 1.0) and plotted the output.
+As a sanity check I ran a 200 Hz tone through the synthesized filter (amplitude
+1.0) and plotted the output.
 The amplitude of the output is about 0.0025, or about -52dB, so things look pretty good on the low end of the transition band.